 The legislative branch has passed many laws governing natural resource extraction on federal lands.

 How are natural resources on tribal land governed?

 Native American land ownership involves a complex patchwork of titles, restrictions, obligations, statutes, and regulations.

 Extracting natural resources on tribal land involves unique processes and multiple stakeholders.

 How do natural resources result in federal revenue?

 The production process

 Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
-In 2014, the U.S. produced more petroleum and natural gas than any other country.
+The U.S. is among the world's top producers of oil and gas.

 Gold, copper, and iron are the main sources of nonenergy mineral revenues.
-In 2013, U.S. metal production totaled $32 billion.
+The Mining Law of 1872 is the major federal law governing locatable minerals.

 Understanding federal revenues

 See federal non-tax revenues from natural resource extraction on federal land in 2017 by commodity, revenue type, and company.